How do I troubleshoot connecting to my EC2 Linux instance using a secondary IP address?

 $ sudo cat /test/var/log/auth.log

-15. After reviewing the configurations and addressing any errors, unmount and detach the EBS root volume from the rescue instance.
+15. Review the secondary network interface file given in Method 1 in this article.
+After you review the configurations and address any errors, unmount and then detach the EBS root volume from the rescue instance.

 $ umount /test